Proof of the Wilf-Zeilberger Conjecture for Mixed Hypergeometric Terms: Proof of the Conjecture

-The following proposition characterizes those rational functions in continuous and discrete variables which are holonomic. \begin{prop} Let~$f(\vt, \vk)\in\bF(\vt,\vk)$ be a rational function and $F(\vt,\vk)\in\bS$ be a corresponding rational sequence.
-Then~$F$ is holonomic if and only if the denominator of~$f$ splits into the form
+The following proposition characterizes those rational functions in continuous and discrete variables which are holonomic. \begin{prop} Let~$f(\vt, \vk)\in\bF(\vt,\vk)$ be a rational function and $F(\vt,\vk)\in\bS$ be the corresponding rational sequence.
+The following statements are equivalent: {(\roman{enumi})} \begin{enumerate} \item $F$ is conjugate to a holonomic term. \item $F$ is conjugate-proper. \item The denominator of~$f$ splits into the form

-where~$g\in \bF[\vt]$, and $\alpha_i\in {\bF}$ and $\vv_i\in \bZ^n$ for $1\leq i \leq I$, i.e., $F$ is conjugate-proper by Remark~\ref{RE:standard}. \end{prop} \begin{proof} For the easy direction of the equivalence, assume that the denominator of~$f$ has the prescribed form.
-According to Remark~\ref{RE:standard} it is immediate to rewrite~$f$ into the form~\eqref{EQ:proper}.
-Thus $F$ is conjugate-proper and by Proposition~\ref{PROP:ptoh} conjugate to a holonomic term.
+where~$g\in \bF[\vt]$, and $\alpha_i\in {\bF}$ and $\vv_i\in \bZ^n$ for $1\leq i \leq I$. \end{enumerate} \end{prop} \begin{proof} We first prove that (iii) implies (ii) and that (ii) implies (i).
+Assume that the denominator of~$f$ has the form prescribed in~\ref{item.den}.
+According to Remark~\ref{RE:standard} there is a proper term of the form~\eqref{EQ:proper} that is conjugate to~$F$.
+Hence we have shown~\ref{item.proper}.
+Now by Proposition~\ref{PROP:ptoh} we get that $F$ is conjugate to a holonomic term, which is part~\ref{item.holo} of the assertion.

-For the other direction, assume that~$F$ is holonomic.
-The proof is divided into two parts: first it is proved that the denominator of~$f$ splits into $g(\vt)h(\vk)$ and then it is argued that $h(\vk)$ factors into integer-linear factors.
+It remains to show that \ref{item.holo} implies \ref{item.den}.
+For this purpose, assume that~$F$ is conjugate to a holonomic term.
+The rest of the proof is divided into two parts: first it is proved that the denominator of~$f$ splits into $g(\vt)h(\vk)$ and then it is argued that $h(\vk)$ factors into integer-linear factors.